 Because we cannot define a new variable binding construct within Haskell, we cannot bind normal variables in our patterns.
-Instead, we introduce a new pattern val that represents binding a value to a variable.
+Instead, we introduce a new pattern val that represents binding a variable to a value.
 To check a property of such a "variable" we provide a function check.

-For example, we define an assertion checking whether a number is positive:
+For example, we define an assertion that checks whether a number is positive: